robofit/patbot_self_driving/README.md

 The issue about the software is tackled directly by explaining the launch files that runs the application in the PatrolBot.
 They  are called **patbotsd_navigation.launch** and **patbotsd_directions_navigation.launch**.
-These launch files are found under **patbot_self_driving/patbotsd/launch**.
-And, in order to launch the application, one must type the following commands in a terminator terminal   **roslaunch patbotsd patbotsd_navigation.launch** or **roslaunch patbotsd patbotsd_directions_navigation.launch**.
+These launch files are found under **/patbotsd/launch**.
+And, in order to launch the application, one must type the following commands in a terminal   **roslaunch patbotsd patbotsd_navigation.launch** or **roslaunch patbotsd patbotsd_directions_navigation.launch**.
 These launch files  run the following packages and launch files:

 * **patbotsd_slam_gmapping.launch** a launch file that  runs the gmapping package which in turn launches the laser based on SLAM package  that creates a 2D occupancy grid map, [9].